doctorfree/DriveCommandLine/README.md

 abstracts the Google Drive IDs of files and folders.
 They allow you to address your Google Drive files and folders by name and path rather than by ID.

+DriveCommandLine commands get around some of the irritating "features" of Google Drive in a safe and secure manner.
+For example, Google Drive and, by extension, the `gdrive` command, will not create a sync folder for an existing non-empty Google Drive folder.
+The DriveCommandLine commands `sync2drive` and `gdupload` overcome this limitation and enable the creation of sync folders to existing non-empty Google Drive folders wihout losing content.

 Furthermore, many `gdrive` commands require a query to identify the Google Drive asset(s) to act upon.
 These queries can be difficult to construct and prone to error.
 The DriveCommandLine utilities attempt to alleviate this